 Statistical Analysis

 All statistical analyses were performed in R v4.3.1 (70) using the tidyverse suite of packages (71).
 We tested for differences in plasticity by ANOVA, testing for differences in trait values for groups in treatment-pairs: y=μ+ γij+ ϵij (eqn.
 1), where γij is the simple slope of group i across each treatment-pair j and ϵij is the error of those estimates.
 Significant differences indicate a difference in the slope of at least two groups.
-We tested for differences in the slope between groups for each trait and each year separately.
+We tested for differences in the slope between groups for each trait and each year separately (i.e. a unique model was built for each trait-year pair).
 We adjusted the p-values for all trait-year pairs by controlling for the false discovery rate (FDR).
 FDR-adjusted p-values were calculated using the Benjamini-Hochberg method (72) for all trait-year pairs simultaneously.
-To simplify the analysis and to make fair comparisons between years while reducing the total number of tests performed, we only compared the 0 and 172 kg/ha nitrogen treatments for both years.

-To compare relative magnitudes of plasticity between groups, we calculate the percent change of each trait in each group by taking the difference in mean of each group in each environment, dividing by the mean of each group across environments and multiplying by 100%: ∆z=μij'-μij''μij'•100% (eqn.
+To compare relative magnitudes of plasticity between groups, we calculate the percent change of each trait in each group by taking the difference in mean of each group in each environment, dividing by the mean of each group in one of the two environments and multiplying by 100%: ∆z=μij'-μij''μij'•100% (eqn.
 2), where μij´ is the mean of group i in environment j´ and μij´´ is the mean of group i in environment j´´.
+Finally, we calculate the standard error of ∆z estimates by bootstrapping (1000 bootstraps).

 Results and Discussion